-LAUNCHING FROM TRAILER:
+LAUNCHING FROM TRAILER

-This launching process can be seen on the Dragonfly 28 website
+This launch process can be seen on the Dragonfly 28 page on our website WWW.DRAGONFLY.DK

-Beware of high tension wires etc. when towing the boat around.
-Especially with the must in upright position and neither Quorning Boats nor your dealer can be held responsible for this.
+Be aware of high-tension wires etc. when towing the boat around.
+Especially with the mast in an upright position - neither Quorning Boats, nor your dealer can be held responsible for this.